elastic/kibana/docs/development/core/public/kibana-plugin-public.contextsetup.md

 ## Remarks

 A [ContextContainer](./kibana-plugin-public.contextcontainer.md) can be used by any Core service or plugin (known as the "service owner") which wishes to expose APIs in a handler function.
-The container object will manage registering context providers and building a context object for a handler with all of the contexts that should be exposed to the handler's plugin.
+The container object will manage registering context providers and configuring a handler with all of the contexts that should be exposed to the handler's plugin.
 This is dependent on the dependencies that the handler's plugin declares.

 Contexts providers are executed in the order they were registered.
 Each provider gets access to context values provided by any plugins that it depends on.

-In order to configure a handler with context, you must call the [ContextContainer.createHandler()](./kibana-plugin-public.contextcontainer.createhandler.md) function.
-This function must be called \_while the calling plugin's lifecycle method is still running\_ or else you risk configuring the handler for the wrong plugin, or not plugin at all (the latter will throw an error).
+In order to configure a handler with context, you must call the [ContextContainer.createHandler()](./kibana-plugin-public.contextcontainer.createhandler.md) function and use the returned handler which will automatically build a context object when called.

+When registering context or creating handlers, the \_calling plugin's id\_ must be provided.
+Note this should NOT be the context service owner, but the plugin that is actually registering the context or handler.

 ```ts
 // GOOD